Culinary Arts 12

 Apprenticeship Math 12

-This self-paced course is designed to start you on a path towards direct entry into a trades program or into the workforce.
-The topics you’ll cover include metric and imperial systems of measurement, similar triangles and trigonometry, 2D and 3D shapes, 3D object views, math in the workplace and financial literacy focusing on business.
-As much as you can, you should focus on developing your critical-thinking skills and apply those skills when you face new problems.
+This self-paced course is designed to start you on a path toward direct entry into a trades program or the workforce.
+The topics you’ll cover include metric and imperial measurement systems, similar triangles and trigonometry, 2D and 3D shapes, 3D object views, math in the workplace and financial literacy focusing on business.

 Required Prerequisites: Workplace Math 11 or Pre-Calculus 11